On this page

 Top exports: milk powder, butter and dairy spreads, apples, pears, and quinces

 Imports from Sri Lanka

-New Zealand does not have a direct aid programme in Sri Lanka, but the New Zealand Government provides funds to the United Nations and partner NGOs working in Sri Lanka.
+New Zealand supports development in Sri Lanka through the offering of Commonwealth Scholarships and providing funds to the United Nations and partner NGOs delivering agricultural activities in Sri Lanka.